 Although this herb is known to provide relief from insect bites, sunburns, bruises, and others, individuals have reported that it reduced their sweating.

-Since witch hazel is an astringent and antiperspirant, when applied in liquid form directly to the areas that you sweat most, it will block the sweat glands and inhibit sweating.
+Since witch hazel is an astringent, when applied in liquid form directly to the areas that you sweat most, it will tighten the pores in the area which can help relieve some sweating.

 These small berries were used by the Chinese for many thousands for years because of its healing properties.
 It improves adrenal function overall, which is great for your sweat glands because sweating can come from a hormonal imbalance, although it does not seem to be the case with primary hyperhidrosis, it can be the problem with secondary hyperhidrosis.